-Ten Southland Colleges and Universities Prototype Resilience and Create Hope: Premiering Virtually at the PANDO DAYS Festival June 16 – July 25
+Ten Southland Colleges and Universities Prototype Resilience at PANDO DAYS 2019/20 Premieres and Festival

-Los Angeles, CA, June 5, 2020 — Ten Southland higher educational institutions have planned and prototyped ingenious new initiatives that can build a more resilient Los Angeles County and create an atmosphere of hope.
-It’s all part of PANDO DAYS, with project premieres rolling out between June 16 and July 21, culminating in a juried finale July 25.
+Los Angeles, CA, July 27, 2020 — Ten Southland higher educational institutions prototyped ingenious new initiatives to build a more resilient Los Angeles County for PANDO DAYS.
+Project premieres rolled out between June 16 and July 21, culminating in a juried finale July 25.
 Judges’ picks included Caltech/Sustainability, Cal Poly Pomona, Pasadena City College, and SCI-Arc for the extraordinary initiatives they proposed.
 Judges emphasized the great work put forward by every one of the participating schools and pledged their help in pushing initiatives ahead.

 PANDO DAYS brings art and design, architecture, and sustainability programs together from Southland colleges and universities to focus on implementing the County’s new sustainability plan.
 Each school has selected a different goal from the plan, then developed a way to meet it – with prototypes for proof-of-concept.

-Students are pitching their work to the public and some of the County’s leading sustainability professionals over the June 16-July 21 premiere roll-out period, with jury selections to be announced at the July 25 finale.
-Jury members include Peter Laugharn, president of the Conrad N. Hilton Foundation; Andy Shrader, Director of Environmental Affairs, Water Policy & Sustainability for Los Angeles City Councilmember (5th District); Mark Eckhardt, CEO of COMMON; and Kathy Schlein, entrepreneur and early-stage investor.
+Students pitched their work to the public and some of the County’s leading sustainability professionals over the June 16-July 21 premiere roll-out period, with jury selections announced at the July 25 finale.
+Jury members include Peter Laugharn, president of the Conrad N. Hilton Foundation; Andy Shrader, Director of Environmental Affairs, Water Policy & Sustainability for Los Angeles City Councilmember Paul Koretz; Mark Eckhardt, CEO of COMMON; and Kathy Schlein, entrepreneur and early-stage investor.

 PANDO DAYS launched project brainstorming in October at the SelgasCano Serpentine Pavilion by Second Home at the La Brea Tar Pits, followed by intensive sessions at the Hilton Foundation’s campus in Agoura Hills.